wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. note::

-   This option only can be activate from the agent side, in its own ``ossec.conf``.
+   This option only can be activated from the agent side, on its own ``ossec.conf``.

 .. _reference_ossec_syscheck_auto_ignore: